-LED lighting traditionally was a natural cool blue white color temperature of about 7000 degree Kelvin.
+LED lighting traditionally was a natural cool blue-white color temperature of about 7000 degrees Kelvin.
 This is compared to daylight of 5000 degree K.

 Recent advances have made great progress in changing the color temperature to a warmer color for home lighting.
 Because of this, new styles of bulbs are available that can replace standard incandescent bulbs, designer bulbs, recessed halogen lighting, floodlights, and even candle bulbs.

 The final advantage is in production costs.
 They were very expensive but recently, have been mass produced, and the cost saving is tremendous.
 In addition, some local communities and utilities company have energy credits and offer incentives for conversion to LED lighting.